mruiter/com.neo/README.md

 ## Change Log:

+### v 2.1.3
+Made report parsers for V1 plug independend from the homey-mesh-driver.
+Finished (i hope so :) ) the code for the curtain contoller.
+Setting changes for the Pir V1.

 ### v 2.1.2

-Fix for V2 plugs and negative value reported back - THX 2 nlrb
+Fix for V2 plugs and negative value reported back - THX 2 nlrb.

 ### v 2.1.1
 Corrected "includeSecure": false placement.
 No secure adds until Athom fixes the S2 and delays on secure devices.